Rob Kapilow

 Kapilow has had extensive media experience.
 He appeared on NBC’s Today Show with Katie Couric; he presented a special What Makes It Great?® for broadcast on PBS’s Live From Lincoln Center; and he was the subject of a full-length PBS documentary as a composer entitled Summer Sun, Winter Moon.
 A frequent guest on the PBS NewsHour, Weekend Edition, and Morning Edition, his What Makes it Great? radio series was broadcast for more than a decade on NPR’s Performance Today.

 As a conductor he has led most of North America’s major orchestras as well as new works of musical theater, ranging from the Tony Award-winning Nine on Broadway to the premiere of Frida for the Brooklyn Academy of Music’s Next Wave Festival.
 A Phi Beta Kappa graduate of Yale and the Eastman School of Music and student of the legendary Nadia Boulanger he was an assistant professor and conductor of the Yale Symphony Orchestra for six years at the age of 23.
-He holds a black belt in Shorin-Ryu Karate.
+He is a Sensei and third-degree black belt in Shorin-Ryu Karate.

 For over 30 years, Rob Kapilow has brought the joy and wonder of music – and unraveled some of its mysteries – to audiences of all ages and backgrounds.
 Characterized by his unique ability to create an “aha” moment for his audiences and collaborators, whatever their level of musical sophistication or naiveté, Kapilow’s work brings music into people’s lives: opening new ears to musical experiences and helping people to listen actively rather than just hear.